c-huitt/emotion_music_gen/README.md

 Ensure you have the following installed to run the front end application:
 1. Python 3.8+
-2. CUDA-enabled GPU (recommended for transformer models)
+2. CUDA-enabled GPU (recommended for text and audio feature extraction)
 3. System Dependencies: \
    **macOS:**
     ```bash